-A lot of people who plan to visit Indonesia wonder when is the rainy season in Bali.
-It makes sense to try and plan around a time of year filled with downpours but, you'd be surprised to find that the wet season isn't like that at all.
-In fact, you may want to consider planning your trip during the rainy season in Bali.
+A lot of people who plan to visit Indonesia wonder when the rainy season is in Bali.
+It makes sense to try and avoid a time of year filled with downpours, but you'd be surprised to find that the wet season isn't bad at all.
+In fact, you may even want to consider planning your trip during the rainy season in Bali.

 Asking when is the rainy season in Bali already begins to talk you out of even looking into that time of year.
 Calling it the "wet season" or "rainy season" doesn't help either.
 To help dispel any hesitations of visiting Indonesia from October to April, which is the rainy season, let's go over 3 big reasons you'd want to plan your trip then.

-One of the best reasons asking when is the rainy season in Bali is irrelevant is because it coincides with the low season.
-This time of year (with the exception of Christmas and New Year's) has the least amount of tourists and so, you get a lot more space to enjoy the island as well as the local culture.
+One of the best reasons to consider traveling to Bali during the rainy season is because it coincides with the low season.
+This time of year (with the exception of Christmas and New Year's) has the least amount of tourists and so you'd get a lot more space to enjoy the island as well as the local culture.
 You won't have to crawl through the crowds or compete with other visitors for beach room and to see the temples.
 It'd be pretty much you, whomever you're traveling with, and the people who live in Bali.

 From the villas to the hotels and boats to flights, everything is cheaper during the low season.
-Not only do you compete with fewer people to see the sights but, you do it for a lot less money.
-Business slows during the rainy season in Bali and so, you may find a lot of great deals and get far more than you would during the tourist-heavy months.
+Not only do you compete with fewer people to see the sights, but you do it for a lot less money.
+Business slows during the rainy season in Bali and you may find a lot of great deals and get far more than you would during the tourist-heavy months.

-Remember that when asking when is the rainy season in Bali you're seeing when the cheapest time to go is.
 Don't let some rainy days deter you from saving a lot of money.
-Imagine that you get flights to Bali for half the price and then booking a private villa for much cheaper.
-Plan it during the rainy season and you could have a better vacation for much cheaper than if you went during the popular season.
+Imagine that you get flights to Bali and then book a private villa: plan it during the rainy season and you could have a better vacation for much cheaper than if you went during the popular season.

-Going during the high season means you'll have more sunny days without a downpour but, that means everyone else will be joining you and the prices will be higher.
+Going during the dry season means you'll have more sunny days without a downpour, but that means everyone else will be joining you and the prices will be higher.
 Truth be told, getting into one tropical downpour can be a wonderful experience in Bali: the sound of the rain on the roof and the tropical leaves can enhance the experience of the peaceful surroundings of the island.
 You could even plan your Bali vacation during the rainy season but close enough to where the rain tends to subside, so you'll have a taste of both.

 Ultimately though, the weather is unpredictable and only trends during the times of the year.
 You could pay the average tourist price and still run into tropical storms.
 You could pay half the price for a Bali trip during the wet season and run into zero rain.
-Why ask when is the rainy season in Bali?
-The only thing it might stop you from doing in Bali is surfing and even that isn't always true.
+Why ask when is the rainy season in Bali? .